Education guide - Billing multiple MBS items

 Items with this phrase are usually procedures for controlling post-operative bleeding - e.g. items 30385, 33845 or 33848 - and bladder catheterisation - item 36800.
 They should be billed for an independent, stand-alone service and not in association with a surgical procedure.

-The multiple operation rule (MOR) applies if you bill two or more MBS items from Category 3, Group T8 for services performed on a patient at the one occasion.
+The multiple operation rule (MOR) applies if you bill 2 or more MBS items from Category 3, Group T8 for services performed on a patient on one occasion.